 Climbing over some rocks we catch our first sight of the Dudhasgar waterfalls.
 Literally, the name translates from the local language of Konkani as ‘ocean of milk’.
 Legend tells us of a beautiful princess who used to bathe in a lake here, after which she would refresh herself with a jug of sweetened milk.
 One day, realising that she was being watched by a handsome stranger, she poured the milk in front of her to form a curtain to protect her modesty while her maids rushed to fetch her clothing.
 The milk has flowed down the hillside ever since.

-Despite the number of visitors, it is still a trip well worth making, from the bumpy ride through the jungle, followed by the short but beautiful hike and the falls themselves are lovely to see, even at this time of year.
+Despite the number of visitors, the trip to see the Dudhsagar Falls is well worth making, from the bumpy ride through the jungle, followed by the short but beautiful hike and the falls themselves are lovely to see, even at this time of year.

 Check out this post by IMVoyager if you are looking for more adventure activities in Goa.